Skip to main content

 Client (React) → Astro SSR API Routes → xAI Grok API

-• Server-side keys: All API keys (xAI, integration tokens) live in environment variables on the server.
+• Server-side keys: All API keys (xAI, Stripe, Supabase service role, Resend) live in environment variables on the server.
 They are never sent to the browser.

 • Middleware: An Astro middleware layer applies security headers and cache policies to every response before it reaches the client.